Magnifying glass

-A magnifying glass is a convex lens that is used to produce a magnified image of an object.
-The lens is usually mounted in a frame with a handle.
-A magnifying glass can be used to focus light, such as to concentrate the sun's radiation to create a hot spot at the focus for fire starting.
+A magnifying glass is a convex lens—usually mounted in a frame with a handle—that is used to produce a magnified image of an object.
+A magnifying glass can also be used to focus light, such as to concentrate the Sun's radiation to create a hot spot at the focus for fire starting.

-A sheet magnifier consists of many very narrow concentric ring-shaped lenses, such that the combination acts as a single lens but is much thinner.
-This arrangement is known as a Fresnel lens.
+Evidence of magnifying glasses exists from antiquity.
 The magnifying glass is an icon of detective fiction, particularly that of Sherlock Holmes.